 What to Serve: Brunch classics are the name of the game, like coffee cinnamon rolls with maple cream cheese icing from The Modern Proper.

 Instead of decorating your tree on your own, invite your friends over to help you string lights and place ornaments.
-As a thank you for their help, have snacks handy like a cheeseboard.
+As a thank you for their help, have snacks handy.
+You can't go wrong with charcuterie.

 What to Serve: Beyond the cheeseboard, set out other snack-worthy items like popcorn and trail mix, and sparkling water or iced tea to wash it all down.

-Warm everyone up with a hot chocolate bar.
+Warm everyone up with homemade hot chocolate.
 Go artisanal with a selection of gourmet hot cocoa mixes (like Equal Exchange Dark Hot Chocolate for something earthy and rich, or Swiss Miss for a dose of nostalgia) and homemade marshmallows.

-What to Serve: Balance out sweet beverages with opposite flavors and interesting textures, like chips, pretzels, or recipes for Instant Pot hummus or pistachio macaroon granola bars.
+What to Serve: Balance out sweet beverages with opposite flavors and interesting textures, like chips and pretzels.

 What to Serve: How about hosting a milk bar, stocked with everything from whole milk to plant-based options like oat, almond, and soy milk.

 For cultures that celebrate Christmas around the world, there's usually a defining dish, beverage, or treat that symbolizes the occasion.
-Ask guests to bring something inspired from a different culture or something from their own.
-For example, tamales are typically served in Latinx cultures, while across Italian communities, seven seafood dishes known as the Feast of the Seven Fishes is common.
+Ask guests to bring something inspired by a different culture or something from their own.
+For example, tamales are typically served in Latinx cultures, while seven seafood dishes, known as the Feast of the Seven Fishes, are common across Italian communities.